This is a Simula System created by the Open Source Project 'Portable Simula Revisited'.

 anniversary of Simula in Oslo on 27th September, 2017.

-This Simula System is written in Java and compiles to pure Java code with one exception;
+This Simula System is written in pure Java without use of any external API and compiles

-the Goto Statement need to be corrected in the byte code, which is done automatically.
+need to be corrected in the byte code.
+This correction is done automatically using a

 Java is constantly evolving and new releases are coming every six months.